dotnet/docs/docs/core/porting/libraries.md

 ## Recommended approach to porting

-Finally, porting the code itself!
-Ultimately, the actual porting effort depends heavily on how your .NET Framework code is structured.
-That being said, here is a recommended approach that may work with your codebase.
+Ultimately, the porting effort depends heavily on how your .NET Framework code is structured.
 A good way to port your code is to begin with the *base* of your library, which are the foundational components of your code.
 This might be data models or some other foundational classes and methods that everything else uses directly or indirectly.

 1. Port the test project that tests the layer of your library that you're currently porting.
 1. Copy over the base of your library into a new .NET Core project and select the version of the .NET Standard you wish to support.